WSU-kduncan/f23cicd-KingShampoo/README-CI.md

 - `your-image-name`: The name of your Docker image as it will appear in DockerHub.

 ### Adaptability
-- If others use this workflow or if you reuse it, ensure to change the DockerHub username, repository name, and Docker image name to reflect the new context.
+- If others use this workflow or if you reuse it, ensure to change the DockerHub username, repository name, and Docker image name to reflect the new context